RodneyMcQuain/Digit-Inator/README.md

 tensorflowjs_converter --input_format=keras --output_format=tfjs_layers_model number_detection_model.h5 ./public/model
 ```

+## Reinstate the Node.js Server
+The server didn't add much value, increased the complexity of the codebase, and increased the cost of hosting.
+So, the server was removed.
+The server used:
+* Node.js
+* Express.js
+* TypeScript
+* MongoDB
+* Mongoose
+* Jest
+If you have any ideas pertinent to this project that require a server—feel free to fork this repository and reference [https://github.com/RodneyMcQuain/Digit-Inator/pull/1](the pull request that removed the server) to reinstate it.

 ## Edit the Logo
 Install [AdobeXD](https://www.adobe.com/products/xd.html) to build off of the current `.xd` file in the `design` directory.